cisco-open/flame/README.md

 ## Documentation

-A full document can be bound [here](docs/README.md).
+A full document can be found [here](docs/README.md).
 The document will be updated on a regular basis.